Taekwondo at the Summer Olympics

-Taekwondo at the Summer Olympics made its first appearance as a demonstration sport at the 1988 Summer Olympics in Seoul, South Korea.
-The opening ceremony featured a mass demonstration of taekwondo with hundreds of adults and children performing moves in unison.
+Taekwondo made its first appearance at the Olympics as a demonstration sport at the 1988 Summer Olympics in Seoul, South Korea.
+The opening ceremony featured a mass demonstration of taekwondo, with hundreds of adults and children performing moves in unison.
 Taekwondo was again a demonstration sport at the 1992 Summer Olympics in Barcelona, Spain.
 Taekwondo became a full medal sport at the 2000 Summer Olympics in Sydney, Australia, and has been a sport in the Olympic games since then.

-The International Olympic Committee (IOC) Session confirmed Taekwondo’s place on the Olympic Games Los Angeles 2028 initial sports programme on February 3, 2022, marking the eighth consecutive time the sport has been part of the world’s greatest sporting event.

 Summary

 Background

-The quest to bring taekwondo to the Olympics began in 1974 when taekwondo was admitted into the Amateur Athletic Union (AAU).
+The quest to bring taekwondo to the Olympics began in 1974 in the United States when taekwondo was admitted into the Amateur Athletic Union (AAU).
 One of the AAU's primary roles is to establish standards for various sports nationwide.
 The World Taekwondo Federation's technical standards were adopted by the AAU Taekwondo group.

 In 1975, taekwondo became an affiliate of the General Association of International Sports Federations (GAISF).
 The GAISF promotes cooperation among various international sports federations and works closely with the Olympics movement.
 Five years later, in 1980, the WTF was granted recognition by the IOC.
 The following year, taekwondo was one of the primary events in the World Games, an international competition specifically for non-Olympic events.
 In 1982, taekwondo was designated an official demonstration sport for the 1988 Olympic Games in Seoul, Korea, and for the 1992 Olympic Games in Barcelona, Spain.

 In 1986 and 1987, taekwondo was included in the following international sporting events: World Cup (1986), Asian Games (1986), All-Africa Games (1986), and the Pan American Games (1987).
 In 1994, the IOC adopted taekwondo as an official Olympic sport for the 2000 Olympic Games in Sydney, Australia.